nickpavini/SafeAccountsAPI/README.md

   * Post - Add a new account to the user.
 Admin or Authorized user only.
 * **/users/{id}/accounts/{account_id}**
   * Get - Get user's specific account.
 Admin or Authorized user only.
+  * Delete - Delete a user's specific account.
+Admin or Authorized user only.
 * **/users/{id}/accounts/{account_id}/title**
   * Put - Edit title of user's specific account.
 Admin or Authorized user only.
 * **/users/{id}/accounts/{account_id}/login**